 The underlying idea of a neural network is to "mimic" the functioning of our neurons, but in their most basic operation.

-In a brain, each neuron has an axon that acts like an electrical wire, driving nerve impulses (in the form of an action potential) to the neighboring neuron, thus ensuring the functional activity of the brain.
+In a brain, each neuron has an axon that acts like an electrical wire, leading the nerve impulse (in the form of an action potential) to the neighboring neuron, thus ensuring the functional activity of the brain.

 Nevertheless, if the sum of the nerve impulses arriving on the axon does not exceed a certain value (threshold of excitability of the neuron), the axon does not relay the nervous message: we thus have to make to a mechanism of thresholding.